 Today, in an age of dwindling global energy supplies, catalysis has moved to the front lines of the struggle to obtain new, sustainable technologies for the future.
 Catalytic technology is intimately intertwined with the new and emerging solutions for our current and future energy sources.
 A clean and sustainable future will certainly involve discoveries from the field of catalysis, either to improve energy efficiency, enhance and open up new pathways for energy storage, or even mitigate the environmental impact which is all but inevitable in times of technological and industrial progress.

-Drs.
-Morris Bullock and Daniel DuBois, and the Hydrogen Catalysis Team at the Pacific Northwest National Laboratory have won the 2015 ACS Catalysis Lectureship for the Advancement of Catalytic Science.
-Co-sponsored by the ACS Division of Catalysis Science & Technology and the ACS Publications journal ACS Catalysis, the Lectureship honors current groundbreaking research that enables better understanding of the links among the various subdisciplines of catalysis and also advances the field of catalysis as a whole.
-Read more about the winners here.
+Professor Matthias Beller of the Leibniz Institute for Catalysis at the University of Rostock in Germany won the 2016 ACS Catalysis Lectureship for the Advancement of Catalytic Science in recognition of his significant contributions in both molecular and heterogeneous catalysis, including his role in the resurgence of iron catalysis for reduction reactions.
+A symposium in Beller’s honor will be held at the Fall 2017 ACS National Meeting in Washington, DC.
+Cosponsored by the ACS Division of Catalysis Science & Technology and the ACS Publications journal ACS Catalysis, the Lectureship honors current groundbreaking research that enables better understanding of the links among the various subdisciplines of catalysis and also advances the field of catalysis as a whole.